bsmith89/StrainFacts-manuscript/doc/submission.md

 distance that StrainFacts is as accurate as Strain Finder and that both models are robust to specifying too many strains.

+![Accuracy of strain inference on simulated data.
+Performance of StrainFacts and Strain Finder are compared across five distinct accuracy indices, with lower scores reflecting better performance on each index.
+Simulated data had 200 samples, 40 underlying strains, and 250 SNPs.
+For each tool, 32, 40 and 60 strain models were parameterized ("0.8x", "1x" and "1.5x"
+respectively), and every model was fit with five independent initializations to each simulation.
+All 25 estimates for each tool-parameterization combination are shown.
+Scores reflect **(A)** mean Unifrac distance between simulated and inferred strain compositions, **(B)** mean absolute difference between all-by-all pairwise Bray-Curtis dissimilarities calculated on simulated versus inferred strain compositions, **(C)** mean absolute difference in Shannon entropy calculated on simulated versus inferred strain compositions, **(D)** abundance weighted mean Hamming distance from each ground-truth strain to its best-match inferred genotype, and **(E)** the reverse: abundance weighted mean Hamming distance from each inferred strain to its best-match true genotype.
+Markers at the top of each panel indicate a statistical difference between tools at a p<0.05 (\*) or p<0.001 (\*\*) significance threshold by Wilcoxon signed-rank test.
+A version of this figure that includes accuracy comparisons to MixtureS is included as Supplementary [@Fig:accuracy-with-mixtureS].
+](fig/benchmarks_figure.w1000.png){#fig:accuracy}

 To further probe accuracy, we quantified the performance of StrainFacts and Strain Finder with several other measures.
 First, we evaluated pairwise comparisons of strain composition by calculating the mean absolute error of